Snowflake-Labs/cortex-search/examples/python_sdk/README.md

 This directory contains example usage for the Cortex Search REST API via the `snowflake.core` python package. `snowflake.core` supports authentication and connection to a Snowflake account through several different mechanisms, a few of which are outlined in the examples.

+Notably, the Cortex Search API is only available in versions of `snowflake.core >= 0.8.0`.

 ## Prerequisites

 Before you can run the examples, ensure you have the following prerequisites installed:

 - Python 3.11
-- pip (Python package installer)
-  Additionally, you must have access to a Snowflake account and the required permissions to query the Cortex Search Service at the specified database and schema.

-## Prerequisites

-Before you can run the script, ensure you have the following prerequisites installed:

-- Python 3.x
 - pip (Python package installer)

 Additionally, you must have access to a Snowflake account and the required permissions to query the Cortex Search Service at the specified database and schema.

 ## Installation